 It was expected there would need to be various elections in San Francisco and among participating cities in San Mateo County before the project could officially move forward.
 But it looked like a done deal, and the Committee estimated the final county consolidation target date would be mid-1935.

-In the end, San Mateo County elected officials were much more concerned with being marginalized by joining San Francisco County than by a population explosion happening 400 mile away in in LA.
+In the end, San Mateo County elected officials were much more concerned with being marginalized by joining San Francisco County than by a population explosion happening 400 miles away in in LA.
 South San Francisco City Attorney J. W. Coleberd led the growing opposition saying, “The balance of power [if the two counties were unified] would be in San Francisco”.

 San Francisco's mayor from 1931 to 1944, Angelo Rossi was a successful florist when he was picked by the Board of Supervisors to finish the term of Mayor Jim Rolph, who had been elected governor.
 Rossi won two more terms but lost his third election campaign.
 He was mayor during the City's infamous general strike of 1934, when two strikers were killed by the police, and was known for his vocal anti-union and rabid anti-communist stances.
 His support of Italy's fascist dictator Benito Mussolini damaged his public image and likely cost him a fourth term as mayor.